 Drinking water levels of comparison (DWLOCs) were calculated for use as a surrogate measure of exposure because uncertainties in the water monitoring data precluded their use in quantitative risk assessments.
-The DWLOCs were calculated with the use of estimated environmental concentrations (EECs) modeled by SCI-GROW and PRZM/EXAMS as described above.
+The DWLOCs were compared to the estimated environmental concentrations (EECs) modeled by SCI-GROW and PRZM/EXAMS as described above.

 The DWLOC{acute} is the concentration in drinking water as a part of the aggregate acute exposure that occupies no more than 100% of the acute PAD.
 Similarly, the DWLOC{chronic} is the concentration in drinking water as a part of the aggregate chronic exposure that occupies no more than 100% of the chronic PAD.
-The DWLOC{cancer} is the concentration in drinking water as a part of the aggregate chronic exposure that occupies no more than 200% of the chronic PAD.
-The DWLOC{cancer} is the concentration in drinking water as a part of the aggregate chronic exposure that results in a negligible cancer risk of 1 x 10^{-6} .
+The DWLOC{cancer} is the concentration in drinking water as a part of the aggregate chronic exposure that results in a negligible cancer risk of 1×10^{-6} .